6SL3PT/express-RESTful-practice/README.md

-# JS & Restful Practice
+# Express JS & Restful Practice
 This repositories is created for practice & self-studying purpose.
-A simple scripts to practice JS & RESTful with Express.jS Framework, which I studied everything from the internet.
+A simple scripts to practice Express.js Framework & RESTful, which I studied everything from the internet.

 ## File Contain